What is a 409A Private Company Valuation? How do I get a 409a Appraisal?

 409a Private Company Valuation Summary

 In summary, you will need an IRC Section 409a Valuation if your company issues stock options or other forms of deferred compensation to your employees.
-A 409a report is a fair market value assessment of a company’s common stock done by an independent appraiser, such as Business Appraisal FL|GA|HI.
-The valuation is for helping in setting the share value strike price for grants of employee stock options.
-If you are a target firm, then that will affect the EBITDA multiple, valuation multiples, and the total enterprise value or market capitalization.
+A 409a report is a fair market value assessment of a company’s common stock by an independent appraiser, such as Business Appraisal FL|GA|HI.
+The valuation helps set the share value strike price for grants of employee stock options.

-Private Company Valuation Methods
+Private Enterprise Valuation Methods

 How to Value a Private Company